Calculating... until our next FREE Code-Along Session. Secure your spot now

 Why Spreadsheets Fall Short for Supplier Databases

-• Version Chaos: Before you know it, everyone’s got their own copy.
+• Version Chaos: Before you know it, everyone’s got their copy.
 You end up with a mess of files like “SupplierList_LATEST,” “Vendor Database – Updated,” “Old Supplier List – IGNORE,” and so on.
 Who knows which one’s right?

 • No Clear History: Without a proper system, it’s hard to keep track of who changed what and when.
 If the person in charge of updates leaves, you might be left scratching your head about why certain changes were made.